 Christmas Angels: The Angel Gabriel

 One of the first places to look when it comes to Christmas angels is the story of Zechariah — something that isn’t always included in the nativity account.
-In many senses, it’s understandable why this story isn’t included, but it’s a good place to look when we consider the names of angels in the Bible and their identities.
+In many senses, it’s understandable why this story isn’t included, but it’s a good place to look when we consider the names of angels in the Bible and their roles in the nativity story.

 In Luke 1, we learn that Zechariah and his wife Elizabeth are righteous, but are childless and old.
 Then, one day, as Zechariah is in the temple of the Lord burning incense, the Angel Gabriel appears with a message: Elizabeth would soon get pregnant and give birth to John the Baptist.

-The Angel Gabriel had this to say when Zechariah wondered how his wife would become pregnant at such an elderly age: “I am Gabriel.
+How do we know the angel's name when he came to speak to Zechariah?
+The Angel Gabriel said this when Zechariah wondered how his wife would become pregnant at such an elderly age: “I am Gabriel.
 I stand in the presence of God, and I have been sent to speak to you and to tell you this good news.”

 And, of course, it came to fruition as the Angel Gabriel said it would.
 Considering John’s fulfillment of prophecy and his paving the way for Jesus, this is one of the angels at Christmas stories worth telling.